ianyfan/alevel/electronics/exposition.md

 \ Since data in registers persist, they can be used in a subroutine to store information so that the outside program can use them

 4.4.3
-1 Therefore, only the top of the stack needs to tracked, which is updated upon pushing or popping the stack 2 When a subroutine is called, the stack pointer is incremented and the address held by the program counter, which is the address of the instruction after the subroutine call, is pushed onto the stack, by being copied to the address held by the stack pointer
+1 This means that only the top of the stack needs to tracked, which is updated upon pushing or popping the stack 2 When a subroutine is called, the stack pointer is incremented and the address held by the program counter, which is the address of the instruction after the subroutine call, is pushed onto the stack, by being copied to the address held by the stack pointer
 \ Then, the program counter is loaded with the address of the start of the called subroutine
 \ When the subroutine returns, the address held by the stack pointer is popped from the stack and copied into the program counter